 Immunisations play an important role in keeping your child protected against various infectious diseases by building your child’s immunity towards preventable infections.
-Vaccines are most effective when provided at specific intervals.
+Vaccines are most effective when provided at specific recommended intervals.
+Here are common vaccines for children and the diseases that they protect against:

 The BCG vaccine protects against tuberculosis (TB), a serious infection which affects the lungs and sometimes other parts of the body.
 The BCG vaccine is given to infants as has been shown to provide good protection against the prevalence of the disease.
 The BCG vaccine produces a small raised bump which eventually heals with scarring.